Shineselorm/smart-finance-tracker/README.md

 **Note:** This project was developed as part of the ALX Backend Development capstone project.

-Made with ❤️ by Selorm Sedzi
+Made with ❤️ by Shine Selorm Sedziafa